Blood Clots in Bladder Male: From Detection to the Best Prevention

 5. What is the long-term outlook for someone with blood clots in the Bladder?

 The long-term outlook for someone with blood clots in the Bladder will depend on the underlying cause and the severity of the condition.
-Most people can expect a good outcome with early detection and appropriate treatment.
+Most people can expect an outcome with early detection and appropriate treatment.